byronigoe/codex-blackboard/docs/Operations-Galaxy-Free.md

       "email": "<the value of 'client_email' in the downloaded service account key JSON file>", "public": {
-        "defaultHost": "<(optional) The domain name for generating gravatars for users who don't enter an email address>", "whoseGitHub": "Torgen",  // For the "issues" link; change to your Github account if you forked the repository.
-        "teamName": "<The name of your team; defaults to 'Codex'>", "namePlaceholder": "<The suggested real name in the login window (optional)>", "chatName": "<The name of your main chatroom; defaults to 'Ringhunters'>", "jitsiServer": "meet.jit.si" // unset if you don't want to use Jitsi.
+        "defaultHost": "<(optional) The domain name for generating gravatars for users who don't enter an email address>", "whoseGitHub": "<For the issues link in the sidebar.
+Set to your github account if you forked the repo, or 'Torgen' if not>", "teamName": "<The name of your team; defaults to 'Codex'>", "namePlaceholder": "<The suggested real name in the login window (optional)>", "chatName": "<The name of your main chatroom; defaults to 'Ringhunters'>", "jitsiServer": "meet.jit.si <or unset if you don't want to use jitsi>" }
-      }
     }
     ```